vtocitu365/sklearn_xai/README.md

 ## 1. sklearnRegression_xai.ipynb

-- **File:** `sklearnRegression_xai.ipynb`
+- **File:** `sklearn_linear_regression_xai.ipynb`
 - This notebook focuses on regression tasks using scikit-learn.
-It runs several regression algorithms and then applies three XAI techniques: LIME, SHAP, and the DALEX XAI library.
+It runs the linear regression algorithm and then applies three XAI techniques: LIME, SHAP, and the DALEX XAI library.
 The goal is to provide insights and explanations for the regression model's predictions.

 ## 2. sklearn_classifier_xai.ipynb